 Creating a platform for employees to share their ideas can be essential to keeping work interesting.
 After all, it is when we put our new ideas and creativity into action that complacency takes a backseat and boredom is kicked to the curb.

-With Jugo, people can come together, explore fresh perspectives, and proudly take ownership of their minds’ hard labour on using innovative communication software.
+With Jugo Meetings, people can come together, explore fresh perspectives, and proudly take ownership of their minds’ hard labor on using innovative communication software.
 And hopefully – hand in hand with increased employee engagement – it will provide a springboard for new projects and encourage employees to think bigger than ever before!

 - Praise and commend employees for their work